okeshawarz/prospectus/draft5.md

 during that interval.
-Since a metropolitan area consists of many such zones, some of which fell under rent control and some of which did not, this approach can be considered as a type of generalized case study approach (following @dube2010) evaluating the impacts of rent controls in each metropolitan area.
+Since a metropolitan area consists of many such zones, some of which fell under rent control and some of which did not, this approach can be considered as a type of generalized case study approach (following @dube2010) evaluating the impacts of rent controls in *every metropolitan area* in the United States.
 One of the difficulties noted in the introduction and by authors such as @arnott1995 is that there is significant heterogeneity within the type of rent control policies that are enacted by cities, ranging from hard rent controls that still remain in place for a small number of housing units in New